scorpido74/azure-docs.nl-nl/articles/iot-dps/quick-create-simulated-device-symm-key.md

     Press enter key to exit:
     ```

-9. Navigeer in de portal naar de IoT-hub waaraan uw gesimuleerde apparaat is toegewezen en klik op het tabblad **IOT-apparaten** .
-Wanneer het inrichten van het gesimuleerde naar de hub is geslaagd, wordt de apparaat-ID weer gegeven op de Blade **IOT-apparaten** , met de *status* **ingeschakeld**.
+9. In the portal, navigate to the IoT hub your simulated device was assigned to and click the **IoT Devices** tab.
+On successful provisioning of the simulated to the hub, its device ID appears on the **IoT Devices** blade, with *STATUS* as **enabled**.
 Mogelijk moet u bovenaan op de knop **Vernieuwen** klikken.

     ![Apparaat wordt geregistreerd voor de IoT-hub](./media/quick-create-simulated-device/hub-registration.png)